 In the 1980s, Coleman maintained its leadership role specializing in both information science and computer technology.

-In 1982, with the guidance and support of accomplished and visionary industry leaders, a Master of Science degree in Information Systems was developed to provide graduates with the technical knowledge, conceptual understanding, and research skills necessary to function effectively as leaders in their technical professions.
+In 1982, with the guidance and support of accomplished and visionary industry leaders, a Master of Science, Information Systems Management was developed to provide graduates with the technical knowledge, conceptual understanding, and research skills necessary to function effectively as leaders in their technical professions.

 In 1986, while continuing to expand and update curricula, the San Marcos campus was opened to serve growing populations in the northern part of San Diego County.